 TT

 Today's model of capital gains tax on housing was introduced in 1991.
-The tax rate was then increased just over 20 years ago from 15 to 20 percent and has since been raised once more, up to 22 percent in 2008.
+Ten years later, the tax rate was increased from 15 to 20 percent and in 2008 it was raised to the current level of 22 percent.

 Last year, the state collected a whopping 27 billion in taxes on profits from the sale of villas, condominiums and returned deferrals from just over 163,000 people, according to the Swedish Tax Agency.

-The Christian Democrats (KD) are now proposing that the tax rate be reduced by 2 percentage points per year after five years of home ownership, down to 0 percent in capital gains tax after 16 years of ownership.
-The proposal, which KD expects would cost 12-15 billion to implement, was presented in a parliamentary motion from KD's housing policy spokesperson Larry Söder and party colleague Hans Eklind.
+The Christian Democrats (KD) now want to invest 12-15 billion per year in lowering the tax rate by 2 percentage points per year after five years of home ownership, down to 0 percent in capital gains tax after 16 years of ownership.
+The proposal has been presented in a parliamentary motion by KD's housing policy spokesperson Larry Söder and party colleague Hans Eklind.

-The other three Tidö parties – the Moderates, the Liberals and the Sweden Democrats – have not taken a stand on the issue, although there have been some encouraging comments in the media from individual party representatives.
+The other three Tidö parties – the Moderates, the Liberals and the Sweden Democrats – have not taken a stand on the issue, although there have been some encouraging statements from individual party representatives.